 Under the 1994 Violence Against Women Act (VAWA), it’s illegal for individuals who have been convicted of a domestic-violence related incident (or who have an order of protection against them) to possess a firearm.
 Additionally, under VAWA an abuser can be convicted of a domestic violence misdemeanor if he or she used or attempted to use "physical force or the threatened use of a deadly weapon."

 Federal firearms law also prohibits the shipping, transporting, possessing, or receiving of firearms or ammunition by domestic abusers.
 Military and law enforcement personnel are not exempt from this law, even if they carry weapons when they are on duty.

-Under federal domestic violence firearms laws, it is illegal for a person to possess a firearm while subject to a court order restraining such a person from harassing, stalking or threatening an intimate partner or the child of an intimate partner.
-It is also illegal to transfer a firearm to a person subject to a court order that restrains such a person from harassing, stalking, or threatening an intimate partner or the child of an intimate partner.Firearms and Misdemeanor Domestic Violence Convictions
+Under federal domestic violence firearms laws, it’s illegal for a person to possess a firearm while subject to a court order restraining them from harassing, stalking or threatening an intimate partner or the partner's child.
+A person providing a firearm to someone subject to a restraining order will also be in violation of the law.

 If you believe your abuser possesses a gun in violation of the restraining order you have against him or her, you should contact local police immediately.
 However, the following restrictions apply:

 State laws can provide additional protection to the victims of domestic violence, and state gun control laws vary significantly.
 If you’re in fear for your safety because you believe your domestic abuser has access to a firearm, contact your local police station right away.
 If you have questions about domestic violence or gun control laws, you should consider contacting an experienced attorney or the legal aid resources in your state.

 More Questions About Domestic Violence and Guns?
 Contact an Attorney